-By joining a reputable registered Yoga school, you will be ready to teach immediately upon graduating from your yoga certification training, however you can then choose to become certified with Yoga Alliance after your teacher training for Yoga.
-You don’t have to be a Yoga Alliance certified teacher in order to teach, although you might find that certain employers/studio owners do require this in order to hire you.
+By joining a reputable registered Yoga school, you will be ready to teach immediately upon graduating from your yoga certification training.
+You can then register with the Yoga Alliance directory after your teacher training for Yoga but it is not compulsory.

 |07:30 – 10:30||Morning study (meditation, pranayama & asana practice)|